yingying18/Poker/README.md

 # Todo:

-1. Change the name of the repo with the correct team number.

-2. Invite all members to your repository.

 3. When ready, initialize your repository with the initial state of your project.

 //NOTE:  not finalized, Please review and notify team members on questions or suggestions on improvement or changes to current project/team state